frederikheld/render-plantuml-to-wiki-action/README.md

 ## Next Steps

-- [ ] improve speed of docker build by using an image that comes with pre-installed jre and git (right now the preparation takes >1 minute while the rendering only takes seconds)
+- [ ] improve speed of docker build by using/creating an image that comes with pre-installed dependencies (right now the preparation takes >1 minute while the rendering only takes seconds)
+- [ ] split into two separate actions: render to artifact & push artifact to wiki
 - [ ] allow generation of other file types than PNG
 - [ ] allow user to set git config user.name and user.email via env variables